A Message from Our New Editor-in-Chief, Incarcerated Journalist Juan Moreno Haines [Video]

 Juan Moreno Haines

-Juan Moreno Haines is a senior contributing writer and editor at Solitary Watch, and senior editor at the award-winning San Quentin News.
+Juan Moreno Haines is editor-in-chief of Solitary Watch and a former senior editor at the award-winning San Quentin News.
 A member of the Society of Professional Journalists, he was awarded its Silver Heart Award for being “a voice for the voiceless.”
 His work has appeared in The Guardian, The Appeal, Hastings Race and Poverty Law Journal, Above the Law, UCLA Law Review, Life of the Law, The Oakland Post, LA Progressive, and CalMatters, among others.
 In 2020, he received the PEN Prison Writing Contest’s Fielding A. Dawson Prize in Fiction.
 He has been incarcerated in California for 26 years.

 Help Expose the Hidden World of Solitary Confinement